-Some of the main components of Linux are Kernel, shells, GUI and system libraries, application program, and system utilities.
-The kernel maintains all operating system’s functions along with virtual memories and processes, while system libraries performing tasks that communicate with the kernel.
+Some of the main components of Linux are Kernel, shells, GUI and system libraries, application programs, and system utilities.
+The kernel maintains all the operating system’s functions along with virtual memories and processes, while system libraries perform tasks that communicate with the kernel.
 Furthermore, GUIs and shells are the Kernel’s interface, accountable for with user’s interaction and execute functions of the kernel.
 In Linux, application programs are involved with definite tasks that are instructed by the user.

-The source code of Unix is not open, it is used for Command Line Interface (CLI) and it is not transportable.
+The source code of Unix is not open, it is used for the Command Line Interface (CLI) and it is not transportable.
 It has an inflexible hardware environment and you have to install it on every machine available.
-Moreover, it works in a server system, mainframes and high-end computer and HP-UX, BSD, AIS, Iris are the numerous types of Unix.
-Its installation is bit expensive that needs specific hardware and some supported file systems are xfs, gps, js, zfs, vxfs, and hfx
+Moreover, it works in a server system, mainframes, and high-end computers, and HP-UX, BSD, AIS, Iris are the numerous types of Unix.
+Its installation is a bit expensive and needs specific hardware and some supported file systems are xfs, gps, js, zfs, vxfs, and hfx.

 4. What is LILO?